ITensor/website/docs/cppv3/book/trg.md

         A.set(x0(s1),y1(s2),x1(s3),y0(s4),P);
         }

-The first line creates the "A" tensor with indices x0,y1,x1,y0 and all elements set to zero.
+The first line creates the "A" tensor with indices l,r,u,d and all elements set to zero.
 The next line defines a "lambda" function bound to the variable name Sig which converts integers 1 and 2 into Ising spin values +1.0 and -1.0.
 To set the elements of A, we loop over integers s1,s2,s3,s4.
 The function `range1(d)` returns an object that can be used in a `for` loop to